Milnor fibre boundary of a non-isolated surface singularity: Line arrangements

-\begin{example}\labelpar{ex:genarrr}{\bf The generic arrangement.} Consider the generic arrangement: all the intersection points of the $d$ lines are transversal.
+\begin{example}\labelpar{ex:genarrr}{\bf The generic arrangement.}\ix{singularities!line arrangements!generic} Consider the generic arrangement: all the intersection points of the $d$ lines are transversal.
 In this case there are $|\Pi|=d(d-1)/2$ intersection points, all with $m_j=2$.
-Therefore, the characteristic polynomial is just $(t-1)^{|\Pi|}$.
+Therefore, the characteristic polynomial is just $(t-1)^{|\Pi|}$.\ix{singularities!line arrangements!generic}

 A possible graph for $\partial F$ can be constructed as follows.